-- 34.1 Meetings of Council will generally start at 9.30a.m. (unless the Provost specifies an earlier or later time) and will last for no longer than three hours unless a motion to continue the meeting for a further specified period has been moved, seconded and voted upon without discussion, provided that no meeting will continue beyond 5p.m. on that same day (subject to the terms of Standing Order 34.2 below) unless a motion to continue the meeting beyond that time for a further specified period has been moved, seconded and voted upon without discussion. - 34.2 If, at 5 p.m. (or if, in the case of a meeting having started later than 9.30 a.m. after three hours have passed) or such later time as Council shall have agreed, business remains on the agenda to be transacted, it shall be dealt with in the following manner:- - (i) It will be held over as uncompleted business to a future meeting of Council, the date and time to be determined by the Provost, on a motion to that effect being moved, seconded and voted on without discussion, which failing; - (ii) Any motion or amendment which has been formally moved and seconded will be put to the vote by the Provost. - (iii) Any reports or motions then remaining on the agenda will be considered by the Provost in order.
-It will be available for a motion and amendment to be moved and seconded on each item but without discussion (provided that the Provost may allow discussion on such an item where in his/her view such discussion is necessary for the proper consideration of the item).
+- 34.1 Meetings of Council will generally start at 9.30a.m. (unless the Provost specifies an earlier or later time) and will last for no longer than three hours unless there is general agreement to continue, failing which a motion to continue the meeting for a further specified period has been moved, seconded and voted upon without discussion, provided that nNo meeting will continue beyond 5p.m. on that same day (subject to the terms of Standing Order 34.2 below) unless there is general agreement to do so, failing which a motion to continue the meeting beyond 5pm beyond that time for a further specified period has must been moved, seconded and voted upon without discussion. - 34.2 If, at 5 p.m. (or if, in the case of a meeting having started later than 9.30 a.m. after three hours have passed) or such later time as Council shall have agreed, business remains on the agenda to be transacted, it shall be dealt with in the following manner:- - (i) It will be held over as uncompleted business to a future meeting of Council, the date and time to be determined by the Provost, on a motion to that effect being moved, seconded and voted on without discussion, which failing; - (ii) Any motion or amendment which has been formally moved and seconded will be put to the vote by the Provost. - (iii) Any reports or motions then remaining on the agenda will be considered by the Provost in order.
+It will be available for a motion and amendment to be moved and seconded on each item but without discussion (provided that the Provost may allow discussion on such an item where in his/hertheir view such discussion is necessary for the proper consideration of the item).
 Each item will then be put to the vote by the Provost.
-Items not moved and seconded will fall from the agenda. - (iv) There will be no right of reply available to the mover of any motion under this Standing Order. - 34.3 Nothing in this Standing Order will prejudice the power of the Provost, at his/her discretion, to adjourn temporarily any meeting for a brief period.
+Items not moved and seconded will fall from the agenda. - (iv) There will be no right of reply available to the mover of any motion under this Standing Order. - 34.3 Nothing in this Standing Order will prejudice the power of the Provost, at his/hertheir discretion, to adjourn temporarily any meeting for a brief period.
 The time elapsed during any such adjournment will be disregarded for the purpose of calculating the period of three hours referred to in Standing Order 34.1 but will not have the effect of extending the 5 p.m. closure term specified therein (unless in the case of a meeting having started later than 9.30 a.m., in which case the meeting shall not extend beyond three hours without the agreement of Council).